Doubling Farm Income

 • Doubling Farm Income

 Rosa damascena (Damask Rose) is an important species among the scented roses.
 The plant is a perennial shrub with economic life of over 10 years.
-The rose can be grown from 250 to 2500 m altitude in sub tropical to temperate climate.
+The rose can be grown from 250 to 2500 m altitude in sub-tropical to temperate climates.
 The rose flowers produce highly fragrant and commercially valuable essential oil and its content in the flowers is about 0.025%.
-About 25-30 q/ha fresh flowers are harvested from one hectare area which produce 0.60 kg rose oil.
+About 25-30 q/ha of fresh flowers are harvested from a one-hectare area, producing 0.60 kg of rose oil.
 The market price of oil ranges between Rs.
 5.0 to 6.0 lakh/kg.
 After deducting all costs, this crop gives an average net return of Rs.
 2.00 lakh/ha.
 Other products from damask rose are rose concrete, rose absolute & rose water.

 • Doubling Farm Income